ppgcourseUB/ppgcourse2023/Bayesian_Inference_ISABEL_SANMARTIN/Lab_1/Intro_RevBayes_FINAL.md

 cd Lab_1
 ls
 ```
-You would see that there are several files, including scripts and data we need for the practice: `Intro.Rev` and `myScript.sh`
+You would see that there are several files, including scripts and data we need for the practice: `Intro.Rev`, `myScript.sh`, and `myScript-cluster.sh`

 ## Data description and access from your computer